BackofenLab/AxoWise/README.md

 ## Current Status

-Currently, AxoWise supports biological networks by integrating protein networks along with networks of functional terms and publication abstracts.
-These interconnected layers of knowledge provide a robust foundation for exploring the interactions and functions within biological systems, delivering contextual insights.
-In the next phase of development, we aim to expand AxoWise by incorporating regulatory networks, which are crucial for understanding gene regulation and cellular processes.
-By adding regulatory network data, AxoWise will further enhance its ability to reveal complex interactions, such as transcriptional regulation and signaling pathways, offering users a deeper and more contextualized view of biological networks.
+AxoWise is actively under development, with the current version still evolving to enhance biological network analysis.
+At this stage, it integrates protein interaction networks with functional term networks and publication abstracts, creating interconnected layers of knowledge.
+While the platform already provides valuable insights into biological interactions and functions, it remains a work in progress, with ongoing efforts focused on expanding features, improving data integration, and refining analytical capabilities.
+Future updates will continue to enhance its functionality and usability.